 Post-master's degree students seeking cross-endorsement or licensure who only need one to five courses (3 to 15 credits) may apply for non-degree student status.
 Students who are interested in taking courses for professional development and are not seeking a degree may also apply for non-degree status.
 Courses taken under this designation cannot be applied toward a degree and students cannot apply for financial aid.
 Students may apply for this designation by using the following procedure:

 - Obtain a copy of your official or unofficial graduate school transcript that shows you have completed your master's degree.
-Bring this transcript to the meeting with the Associate Dean.

 - Complete the non-degree form in the dean's office and pay the $60 application fee, payable by cash or check.